ruddymonama/alx-low_level_programming/README.md

-This repo is for C-programming.
+This is where C files are stored for 0x00.